Arsenic wells: building logistic models by optimization

 Source: `Arsenic/arsenic_logistic_building_optimizing.Rmd`

 The R page uses `stan_glm(..., algorithm='optimizing')`, which returns a posterior mode rather than full MCMC draws.
-The closest lightweight Python port is maximum-likelihood logistic regression with `statsmodels`; where the R page used posterior simulations for pictures, we use the asymptotic normal approximation around the fitted coefficients.
+The Python port keeps the model path Bayesian and formula-first with `lapylace`; where the source page draws fitted curves, we use posterior draws from the same Bernoulli-logit formulas.

 ## Setup and data